 E-mail Bessie at firstname.lastname@example.org

-Kristen joined the Council in 2016 to assist with growing and implementing the Youth Watershed Education program.
+Kristen joined the Council in 2016 to grow the Youth Watershed Education program.
 She holds a Bachelor’s degree in Marine Biology from the University of North Carolina – Wilmington and a Professional Science Master’s degree in Environmental Science from Oregon State University.
-She fell in love with the Willamette Valley while attending OSU and has committed herself to serving the people of Oregon by providing students with meaningful and fun outdoor education opportunities.
-When not working, Kristen enjoys travelling, hiking, and keeping up with her favorite sports teams.
+She fell in love with the Willamette Valley while attending OSU and is committed to serving the people of Oregon by providing students with meaningful and fun outdoor education opportunities.
+When not working, Kristen enjoys travelling, hiking, watching sports and spending time with her boyfriend and young daughter.

 E-mail Kristen at email@example.com